ThisTestUser/FarLandsChronicles/Chapter 6 - The Far Lands Reborn (1.17-1.18)/Part 2 - The Y-Dimension Far Lands (1.17).md

 ![17FarVoidVertex2](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17FarVoidVertex2.png)

 Below, the edge far lands blend with the sky far lands.
-It is harder to tell the difference, as the sky edge far lands occupy only a narrow edge.
+It is harder to tell the difference between the two, as the sky edge far lands occupy only a narrow edge.

 ![17VoidEdge](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17VoidEdge.png)